skip to content

 Feedback

 Feedback on progress is provided through regular meetings with the Supervisor.
-Termly supervision reports are written and are made available to the student online.
-Students also obtain feedback through the first-year registration interview and from interviews in later terms.
+Termly supervision reports are written via the Postgraduate Feedback and Reporting System (PFRS) and are available to the student online.

 Assessment